 I wrote!
 Reader NotesGo to section

-We think of Buenos Aires and the first images that wake us up are the football, the tango and the elegant Europeanarchitecture , right?
-However, there are other very significant traditions that reveal the most Creole side that we have as Argentines.
+We think of Buenos Aires and the first images that wake us up are football , tango and elegant European architecture , right?
+However, there are other very significant traditions that reveal the most Creole side we have as Argentines.

-The peñas are meetings, not to say parties, that combine traditional music, dance and gastronomy from the different regions of Argentina.
-In some cases, they have a formal schedule of guest bands and musicians; in others, they have open stages where anyone can pass with an instrument and join for an improvised ensemble.
-Whatever the format, there is a guaranteed premise: you will have a good time and take away beautiful memories.
+The clubs are meetings, not to say parties, that combine traditional music, dance and gastronomy from the different regions of Argentina .
+In some cases they have a formal schedule of guest bands and musicians; in others, with open stages where anyone can pass with an instrument and join for an improvised ensemble.
+Whatever the format, there is a guaranteed premise: you're going to have a good time and take nice memories.

-In Buenos Aires there are more than 70 spaces classified as Notable bars, recognized for their historical, cultural or architectural importance for the city and, without a doubt, stop for a coffee in one of these places is like taking a time trip.
-Some have their own tangoshows, while others present local jazz and folk groups; in both cases the atmosphere generated radiates history and nostalgia.
+In Buenos Aires there are more than 70 spaces classified as Notable Bars , recognized for their historical, cultural or architectural importance for the city and, without a doubt, stopping for coffee in one of these places is like taking a trip back in time.
+Some have their own tango shows, while others present local jazz and folk bands; in both cases the atmosphere generated radiates history and nostalgia.

-The influence of European immigration, mainly from Italy, has left a deep legacy in Buenos Aires.
-This is beautifully represented in the city's still lifes, colorful neighborhood restaurants serving generous portions of traditional dishes, such as pies, homemade tarts, , ata very reasonable price and with a great personalized service.
+The influence of European immigration, mainly Italy , has left a profound legacy in Buenos Aires.
+This is very well represented in the city's still lifes, colorful neighborhood restaurants serving generous portions of traditional dishes such as empanadas , homemade cakes, Milanese , at a very reasonable price and with a great personalized service.
 It's good to be accompanied: you probably need to share your dish!